Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Introduction

 On the other hand, this family of PDEs is a particular example of nonlinear gradient flows in the sense of optimal transport between mass densities, see \cite{AGS08,CMV03,Carrillo-McCann-Villani06}.
 The main implication for us is that there is a natural Lyapunov functional for the evolution of \eqref{aggregation} defined on the set of centered mass densities $\rho \in L^1_+(\R^d)\cap L^m(\R^d)$ given by

-being the last integral defined in the improper sense.
+being the last integral defined in the improper sense, and if $m=1$ we replace the first integral of $\mathcal{E} [\rho]$ by $ \int_{\R^d} \rho\log\rho dx$.
 Therefore, if the balance between repulsion and attraction occurs, these two effects should determine stationary states for \eqref{aggregation} including the stable solutions possibly given by local (global) minimizers of the free energy functional \eqref{eq:functional}.

 Many properties and results have been obtained in the particular case of Newtonian attractive potential due to its applications in mathematical modeling of chemotaxis \cite{patlak,Keller-Segel-70} and gravitational collapse models \cite{SC}.
 In the classical 2D Keller-Segel model with linear diffusion, it is known that equilibria can only happen in the critical mass case \cite{BCC2} while self-similar solutions are the long time asymptotics for subcritical mass cases \cite{BDP,CD}.
 For supercritical masses, all solutions blow up in finite time \cite{JL}.
 It was shown in \cite{K,CC} that degenerate diffusion with $m>1$ is able to regularize the 2D classical Keller-Segel problem, where solutions exist globally in time regardless of its mass, and each solution remain uniformly bounded in time.
 For the Newtonian attraction interaction in dimension $d\geq 3$, the authors in \cite{BCC} show that the value of the degeneracy of the diffusion that allows the mass to be the critical quantity for dichotomy between global existence and finite time blow-up is given by $m=2-2/d$.
 In fact, based on scaling arguments it is easy to argue that for $m>2-2/d$, the diffusion term dominates when density becomes large, leading to global existence of solutions for all masses.
 This result was shown in \cite{S} together with the global uniform bound of solutions for all times.